Assembly Rooms, Presteigne

 The Assembly Rooms in Presteigne (Ystafelloedd Cynnull Llanandras), formerly Presteigne Town Hall (Neuadd y Dref Llanandras), is a municipal building in Broad Street, Presteigne, Powys, Wales.
-The structure, which accommodates a public library on the ground floor and as an arts centre on the first floor, is a Grade II listed building.
+The structure, which accommodates a public library on the ground floor and an arts centre on the first floor, is a Grade II listed building.

 History

 In the early 1860s, a group of local businessmen led by the local member of parliament, Sir Richard Green-Price, whose seat was at Norton Manor, decided to form a company known as the "Presteigne Market Hall & Public Room Company" to finance and erect a new municipal building for the town: the site they selected in Broad Street had been occupied by the local post office and, before that, by the Black Lion Inn.

 The foundation stone for the new building was laid by Lady Mary Jones-Brydges on 23 October 1863.
 It was designed by Thomas Nicholson of Hereford in the Italianate style, built in red brick with stone finishings and the market hall was officially opened to the public on 1 November 1865.
 The design involved an asymmetrical main frontage with four bays facing onto Broad Street; the left hand bay, which slightly projected forward, took the form of a three-stage clock tower with a doorway with a moulded segmental architrave in the first stage, a lancet window in the second stage and clock faces with ornamental stone surrounds in the third stage, all surmounted by a pyramid-shaped roof and a weather vane.
 The other three bays contained openings with voussoirs on the ground floor and round headed windows with voussoirs on the first floor.
 There were three bays finished in a similar style in Hereford Street and, at roof level, there was a wide cornice supported by brackets.
 Internally, the principal rooms were the market hall on the ground floor and the assembly rooms on the first floor.